jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 With that said, in the next section we *do* check explicitly the actual state of p1.1, because from this point on we really do need to handle dwell and spark differently.

-Starting at 0097, we store the acc and psw registers (since we're in an interrupt routine and the code we interrupted might be in the middle of using them for some calculation)
+Starting at 0097, we store the acc and psw registers (since we're in an unofficial interrupt, and the main loop code we'll be returning to  might be in the middle of using them for some calculation)

 ```
 X0097: